sunpech/cloudflare-pages-discord-notifier/README.md

 That means for each project listed in PROJECTS, you’ll immediately receive:
 - 🚧 A "Deploy started" notification (if the latest deploy is still running)
-- ✅/❌ A notification when the same deploy finishes
+- ✅/❌/⏭️ A notification when the same deploy finishes (success, failure, or skipped)

 Subsequent runs will only notify when new deployments start or finish.